Crocosmia × crocosmiiflora: Invasive species

-Crocosmia × crocosmiiflora is deemed an invasive plant in the United Kingdom, the Isle of Man and New Zealand, where it is common on roadsides in the northern parts of the West Coast of the South Island.
+Crocosmia × crocosmiiflora is deemed an invasive plant in the United Kingdom and the Isle of Man; also in New Zealand, where it is common on roadsides in the northern parts of the West Coast of the South Island.
 The New Zealand Department of Conservation classes it as an environmental weed.

-The California Invasive Plants Council (Cal-IPC) lists Crocosmia × crocosmiiflora as an invasive plant in California, with limited concern / distribution.
+The California Invasive Plants Council (Cal-IPC) lists Crocosmia × crocosmiiflora as an invasive plant in California, with limited concern and distribution.

-It is widely naturalised in England and Scotland especially along the western seaboard from Cornwall north all the way to Sutherland.
+It is widely naturalised in England and Scotland, especially along the western seaboard from Cornwall north all the way to Sutherland.